sporto/elm-tutorial/elm_arch/startapp_effects.md

   app.tasks
 ```

 Finally we need to create a `port`. `tasks` is the name of the port.
 This port is necessary so any task send via effects are run.
-If this port is ommitted, then any effects that we send via update won't be run.
+If this port is omitted then any effects that we return in __update__ won't be run.